 Downey has played Tony Stark - otherwise known as Iron Man - since 2008.

 This is not the first time the actor has used his fame and acting skills to surprise young fans.

-In 2015, he visited Alex Pring, then seven years old, who was born with a partially developed right arm.
+Last year, he visited Alex Pring, then seven years old, who was born with a partially developed right arm.
 Showing up in character as Tony Stark, he presented Alex with a bionic Iron Man arm.

 He also had a special message for a young boy suffering from cystic fibrosis, donning a Tigger costume and posing for an Instagram photograph to cheer him up and invite him to the Captain America premiere.